isarmstrong/clean-zombie-users/README.md

 https://github.com/isarmstrong/clean-zombie-users

 == Installation ==
-1. Upload \"test-plugin.php\" to the \"/wp-content/plugins/\" directory.
+1. Upload "test-plugin.php" to the /wp-content/plugins/ directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the \Plugins\ menu in WordPress.
 3. Visit the options page in your administrative settings and get cleaning

 == Screenshots ==
-1. The plugin options screen options-page.png
+1. The plugin options screen
-2. Successful Operation Screen success-page.png
+2. Successful Operation Screen

 == Changelog ==
 = 0.4d =